An Awesome Garden Route Itinerary (with Cape Town)

 The downside is… once they drop you at your hostel, that’s it, they’re off to the next place and you are without transport until the next bus comes to take you to the next hostel.
 To get around the area you’re in, you’ll need to walk (not always possible), take taxis (not always available or easy to get) or take tours to get around when you’re there.

-Fortunately, all hostel are pretty good at organising activities, but having your own car is an advantage – otherwise, getting out to random places, popping out for groceries or restaurants to eat etc can be tricky (especially in more remote areas).
+Fortunately, all hostel are pretty good at organising activities, so it’s very do-able.
+But I would say that having your own car is an advantage – otherwise, getting out to random places, popping out for groceries or restaurants to eat etc can be tricky (especially in more remote areas).
 My friend Jo wrote a great post about the pros and cons of the Baz Bus.

 Alternatively, you could take a guided tour of the Garden Route with a local company.